 Industry Risks.
-The Trust's portfolio invests significantly in the common stocks of consumer product companies, financial companies, health care companies, industrial companies, information technology companies and real estate investment trusts.
+The Trust's portfolio invests significantly (at least ten percent of its total assets) in the common stocks of consumer product companies, financial companies, health care companies, industrial companies and information technology companies, and also invests in the common stocks of real estate investment trusts.
 Please also refer to the "Risk Factors" section for a complete discussion of the corresponding risks for each of these sectors.
 Compared to the broad market, an individual industry or sector may be more strongly affected by: